GuildEducationInc/application-arc-approved-event-consumer/README.md

 }
 ```

+## Turning on the consumer
+The end-to-end flow of Salesforce events -> Academic Service is currently still in development, so this consumer is `disabled` by default.
+To enable the feature,
+edit the `Makefile` file so that the `ConsumerEnabled` paramater-override passed to the sam deploy command is `true` rather than `false` and re-deploy the stack.

 ## Direct Invoke Testing
 You can invoke the lambda by base64 encoding an event into the data field of the